-Fortunately, as teachers, we can help kids believe in themselves and feel proud of what they can do.
-There are great things we can do to improve a child’s self-esteem and help them reach their potential.
+There are great things you can do to improve a child’s self-esteem and help them reach their potential.

 It’s about making kids feel good about themselves so they can discover their potential and do better.

-Through the influence of a great teacher, children will be able to acquire life skills that will help them boost confidence and set realistic goals.
+Through the influence of a great teacher like you, children will be able to acquire life skills that will help them boost confidence and set realistic goals.

 There are children in the classroom who feel too shy to participate and navigate the learning environment.
 Some seem to have a hard time expressing their thoughts and catching onto something.